patschl/pHelperPlugin/README.md

 ## This is heavy WIP and might still contain bugs!

+## Usage

+To use this plugin, either clone or download and copy into `TurboHUD/plugins/patrick`.\
+Currently no preconfigured definitions exist, but it should not be much of an effort to add your own.\

 ## Definitions

 This helper uses a plugin based definition type system.
 To add definition types check existing examples in `skills/definitions`.
 Classes which inherit from `AbstractDefinition.cs` will automatically be added to the UI.